 The rest of the gang arrived in Tucson, Arizona, and were experiencing difficulties of their own.
 A fire at the hotel where they were staying tipped off police to their whereabouts.
 John Dillinger and Billie Freshette arrived a day or so after the fire, and registered at a motel nearby.
 The unexpected event caused the gang members to lose their concentration.
-The next day, Tucson police rounded up all of them in a few hours, including Dillinger and Freshette.
+The next day, Tucson police rounded up all of them, including Dillinger and Freshette, in a few hours.
 The next few days were a circus as state officials from the Midwest began to barter for extradition of the prisoners.
-Each state claimed "their criminal's" offence was more severe than the others, and that they had supreme jurisdiction.
+Each state claimed that "their criminal's" offense was more severe than the others', and that they had supreme jurisdiction.
 In time, matters were sorted out and various gang members were assigned to different states for trial.
-Dillinger was to go with Police Captain Matt Leach back to Indiana for the murder of Officer O'Malley.
+Dillinger was to go back to Indiana with Police Captain Matt Leach to stand trial for the murder of Officer O'Malley.

 While awaiting trial, John Dillinger was placed in Crown Point Prison.
 The facility was deemed inescapable.
 On March 3, 1934, Dillinger proved them wrong by slipping out of the prison on his own without a shot fired.
 Legend has it that Dillinger carved a wooden gun, blackened it with shoe polish and used it to escape.
 Other accounts speak of corruption from within the prison and that someone slipped him a real gun.
-In any case, Dillinger was able to elude his captors, steal Sheriff Holley's police car, and make his getaway back to Illinois.
-However, in the process of doing so, he crossed a state line with the stolen car—a felony—and drew the attention of the FBI.
+In any case, Dillinger was able to elude his captors, steal Sheriff Holley's police car and make his getaway back to Illinois.
+However, in the process, he crossed a state line with the stolen car—a felony—and drew the attention of the FBI.